Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Alternatively, your group can attend one of its open classes.
 These cover an even wider range of cuisines, as well as baking and drink pairing lessons.

-Sip and Savor on a Denver Cocktails Tour
+Co-workers toasting drinks during a Denver Cocktails Tour

 Raise your glass to an unforgettable evening in downtown Denver.
 Our Denver Cocktails Tour is the perfect way to explore the city’s vibrant nightlife while tasting your way through expertly crafted drinks and delicious bites.